-The following table provides certain information as of December 31, 2019, with respect to all of our equity compensation plans in effect on that date:
+The following table provides certain information as of December 31, 2020, with respect to all of our equity compensation plans in effect on that date:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) I I Ou (/eighted- Average Exercise Price of tstanding Options, Varrants of Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) (s)

-Equity Compensation Plans Approved by
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity Compensation Plans Approved by Stockholders(1)(2) 9,520,908 \$6.72 2,375,906 Equity Compensation Plans Not Approved by Stockholders (4) 427,767 \$7.54 542,233 Total 9,948,675 \$6.80 2,918,139

-Stockholders (1)(2) 8,122,525 \$ 6.55 1,716,384

-Equity Compensation Plans Not Approved by

-Stockholders (4) 1,000,000

-Total 8,122,525 \$ 6.55 2,716,384

-- (1) Includes the Ardelyx, Inc. 2014 Equity Incentive Plan, 2014 Employee Stock Purchase Plan and 2008 Stock Incentive Plan, as amended.
-The number of shares of common stock that may be issued pursuant to outstanding awards under the 2008 Stock Incentive Plan and the 2014 Equity Incentive Plan include: (A) outstanding awards of 849,757 for restricted stock units and (B) 7,272,768 stock options.
+(1) Includes the Ardelyx, Inc. 2014 Equity Incentive Plan, 2014 Employee Stock Purchase Plan and 2008 Stock Incentive Plan, as amended.
+The number of shares of common stock that may be issued pursuant to outstanding awards under the 2008 Stock Incentive Plan and the 2014 Equity Incentive Plan include: (A) 158,626 shares subject to outstanding restricted stock units and (B) 9,362,282 shares subject to stock options.
 The weighted average exercise price shown is for stock options; other outstanding awards had no exercise price.
-No new awards may be made under the 2008 Stock Incentive Plan. - (2) The Ardelyx, Inc. 2014 Equity Incentive Plan and the Ardelyx, Inc. 2014 Employee Stock Purchase Plan contain "evergreen" provisions, pursuant to which (i) the number of shares of common stock reserved for issuance pursuant to awards under the 2014 Equity Inventive Plan shall be increased on the first day of each year beginning in 2015 and ending in 2024, equal to the lesser of (A) four percent (4.0%) of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, and (B) such smaller number of shares of stock as determined by our board of directors; provided, however, that no more than 10,683,053 shares of stock may be issued upon the exercise of incentive stock options, and (ii) the number of shares of common stock which will be authorized for sale under our 2014 Employee Stock Purchase Plan shall be increased on the first day of each year beginning in 2015 and ending in 2024, equal to the lesser of (A) one percent (1.0%) of the shares of stock

-- outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, and (B) such smaller number of shares of stock as determined by our board of directors. - (3) Includes 519,578 shares that were available for future issuances as of December 31, 2019 under the 2014 Employee Stock Purchase Plan, which allows eligible employees to purchase shares of common stock with accumulated payroll deductions. - (4) Includes the Ardelyx, Inc. 2016 Employment Commencement Incentive Plan.
+No new awards may be made under the 2008 Stock Incentive Plan.

+- (2) The 2014 Equity Incentive Plan and the 2014 Employee Stock Purchase Plan contain "evergreen" provisions, pursuant to which (i) the number of shares of common stock reserved for issuance pursuant to awards under the 2014 Equity Inventive Plan shall be increased on the first day of each year beginning in 2015 and ending in 2024, equal to the lesser of (A) four percent (4.0%) of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, and (B) such smaller number of shares of stock as determined by our board of directors; provided, however, that no more than 10,683,053 shares of stock may be issued upon the exercise of incentive stock options, and (ii) the number of shares of common stock which will be authorized for sale under our 2014 Employee Stock Purchase Plan shall be increased on the first day of each year beginning in 2015 and ending in 2024, equal to the lesser of (A) one percent (1.0%) of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, and (B) such smaller number of shares of stock as determined by our board of directors.
+On January 1, 2021, an additional 3,743,999 shares of our common stock were reserved for issuance pursuant to awards under the 2014 Equity Incentive Plan and an additional 935,999 shares of our common stock were authorized for sale under our 2014 Employee Stock Purchase Plan as a result of the "evergreen" provisions. - (3) Includes 349,647 shares that were available for future issuances as of December 31, 2020 under the 2014 Employee Stock Purchase Plan (of which 102,208 shares were issued with respect to the purchase period in effect as of December 31, 2020, which purchase period ended on February 28, 2021), which allows eligible employees to purchase shares of common stock with accumulated payroll deductions. - (4) Includes the Ardelyx, Inc. 2016 Employment Commencement Incentive Plan.